 This course pays major attention to the prophetic movement in Israel/Judah.
-Its focus is especially on the Former Prophets (the books of Joshua through Kings) and selected Minor Prophets, such as Hosea, Amos, Micah and Zechariah (English text).
+Its focus is especially on the Minor Prophets, such as Hosea, Amos, Micah and Zechariah (English text).
 Literary and historical concerns surface along with theological ones.
-Note that the so-called Major Prophets-Isaiah, Jeremiah and Ezekiel-are studied in another sequence of courses.

 BVOT 655 Genesis (3 SH)